-We had cash, cash equivalents and marketable securities of \$19.1 million and \$54.5 million at December 31, 2021 and December 31, 2020, respectively, consisting primarily of funds in cash, money market accounts and corporate and government debt securities.
+We had cash, cash equivalents and marketable securities of \$5.2 million and \$19.1 million at December 31, 2022 and December 31, 2021, respectively, consisting primarily of funds in cash and money market accounts.
 The primary objective of our investment activities is to preserve principal and liquidity while maximizing income without significantly increasing risk.
 We do not enter into investments for trading or speculative purposes.
 Due to the short-term nature of our investment portfolio, we do not believe an immediate 10.0% increase in interest rates would have a material effect on the fair market value of our portfolio, and accordingly we do not expect our operating results or cash flows to be materially affected by a sudden change in market interest rates.

 Our results of operations and cash flows are subject to fluctuations due to changes in interest rates.
 We do not believe that we are materially exposed to changes in interest rates.
 We do not currently use interest rate derivative instruments to manage exposure to interest rate changes.
-Based on average invested cash of \$28.7 million for the year ended December 31, 2021, a 1% increase or decrease in interest rates would have increased or decreased interest income by \$0.3 million for the year ended December 31, 2021, a 1% increase or decrease in interest rates would have increased or decreased interest expense by \$0.2 million for the year ended December 31, 2021, a 1% increase or decrease in interest rates would have increased or decreased interest expense by \$0.2 million for the year ended December 31, 2021.
+Based on average invested cash of \$5.4 million for the year ended December 31, 2022, a 1% increase or decrease in interest rates would have increased or decreased interest income by \$0.1 million for the year ended December 31, 2022.
+Based on average debt outstanding of \$9.8 million for the year ended December 31, 2022, a 1% increase or decrease in interest rates would have increased or decreased interest expense by \$0.1 million for the year ended December 31, 2022.